FGCU/SUS Immunization Requirements

 If the documents are determined complete by the staff, students Immunization hold will be cleared and he/she will be able to register for classes.

-If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason.
+If the documents are incomplete (see "requirements" above) the staff will update the “Immunization Hold” with a current date and the reason and/or you will receive a "secured message" through your SHS portal.
 Students may view the specific hold reason through their Gulfline account "hold screen" in the "reason" box.

 To View Holds